 The construction sector is one of the largest contributors to waste.
-In 2020/21.
-Australia-wide construction and demolition amounted to 29.0 million tonnes of waste, representing 38% of all waste.
+In 2020/21, Australia-wide construction and demolition amounted to 29.0 million tonnes of waste, representing 38% of all waste.
 Recycling rates are improving, with an 80% resource recovery rate in 2020/21,342 however the high demand of housing and a large pipeline of approved or planned construction projects will lead to large volume of waste.
 This poses challenges for the built environment sector and industry is seeking solutions from circular economy principles.

-Circular economy opportunities include designing buildings for future disassembly and reuse of components, enhancing material recovery during demolition, maximising the reuse of materials in future construction projects and recycling materials
+Circular economy opportunities include designing buildings for future disassembly and reuse of components, enhancing material recovery during demolition, maximising the reuse of materials in future construction projects and recycling materials into new products.
+It has been estimated that a circular built environment could deliver \$29 billion in direct economic benefits to NSW per year by 2040.
+Strategies and approaches for the NSW Government to assist improving reuse and recycling rates includes providing information on recycled material and suppliers, promoting government's own use of recycled material, using new approaches such as modular design and novel uses of 'products as a service'.

-Adaptive reuse of existing assets for other into new products.343 It has been estimated that a purposes presents decarbonisation and cost saving circular built environment could deliver \$29 billion in opportunities for the built environment sector.
-Rather direct economic benefits to NSW per year by 2040. than demolishing structures, adaptive reuse involves Strategies and approaches for the NSW Government repurposing existing buildings or infrastructure to to assist improving reuse and recycling rates includes meet new needs which offers financial efficiency providing information on recycled material and and productivity incentives.
-Adaptive reuse aims suppliers, promoting government's own use of recycled to maximise the benefits of material reuse through material, using new approaches such as modular smart design, planning and retrofitting.
-Retrofitting design and novel uses of 'products as a service'. and repurposing existing structures often requires The supply of LEBMs for new construction projects is less investment compared to constructing new essential for growing the new market of sustainable buildings.
-This not only saves on material costs but material as discussed in other opportunities for the also minimises construction time, disruption and build environment sector.
-There is also a strong need associated expenses for improved overall productivity to reuse and recycle existing materials (which are not and efficiency.
-Repurposed assets might enhance necessarily low embodied carbon).
-Reusing, recycling, the values for underused properties, transforming repurposing and recovering materials should always them into productive and economically viable spaces. be the priority to minimise waste and demand for new For example, the global push of converting empty material.344 Localised material reuse and recycling offices into apartments has attracted support as office should be prioritised over imported material to reduce occupancy levels remain low and hybrid working freight emissions. arrangements are being more commonly accepted.345
+The supply of LEBMs for new construction projects is essential for growing the new market of sustainable material as discussed in other opportunities for the build environment sector.
+There is also a strong need to reuse and recycle existing materials (which are not necessarily low embodied carbon).
+Reusing, recycling, repurposing and recovering materials should always be the priority to minimise waste and demand for new material.
+Localised material reuse and recycling should be prioritised over imported material to reduce freight emissions.

-337 The Conversation (2020).
-A Third of our Waste Comes from Buildings.
-This One's Designed for Reuse and Cuts Emissions by 88%.

-338 NSW Government (2023).
-Successful Transformative Industry Projects.